Skip to content

 While the core methodology remains consistent, penetration testing scope and reporting requirements vary meaningfully across regulated industries.
 Understanding these differences helps you select a provider with genuine domain expertise rather than a generic security vendor unfamiliar with your compliance environment.

-Tax preparers and accounting firms face a unique threat landscape where client data has direct monetization value through tax fraud, identity theft, and fraudulent refund claims.
+Tax preparers and accounting firms face a unique threat environment where client data has direct monetization value through tax fraud, identity theft, and fraudulent refund claims.
 Testing should explicitly target client portal authentication, tax software integrations, and cloud storage configurations holding returns and source documents.
 Your IRS WISP documentation must reference the testing engagement and findings as evidence of your risk assessment process.
 The IRS Publication 5708 sample WISP provides a framework for documenting this.

 Healthcare providers must align testing with the HIPAA Security Rule's specific requirements for technical safeguard evaluation.
 Penetration testing reports should map findings to the relevant HIPAA implementation specifications—access controls (§164.312(a)(1)), audit controls (§164.312(b)), integrity (§164.312(c)(1)), and transmission security (§164.312(e)(1)).
 Electronic Health Record (EHR) systems and medical device networks require specialized testing expertise that general-purpose testers often lack.